eyalellenbogen/ng-test-kit/README.md

   .bootstrap();
 ```

-Our test is set up and we are ready to write some tests!
+Our context is set up and we are ready to write some tests!

     #### The TestContext builder API

 - `create(hostComponent: Type<THost>)` - creates a context for the host component provided
 - `withComponent(component: Type<TComponent>)` - adds access to the component instance